daotoan803/sport-equipment-retail-store-server/readme.md

 - Email: String
 - password: String
 - gender: "male"|"female"|"other"
-- dob: the number of milliseconds since the Unix Epoch (Date.getTime()).
+- dob: date format can be any format that new Date() except.

 Response: